app-icon

 Michael Essien (Image Credit: X/@ChelseaFC)

-Chelsea found Michael Essien at his peak, arriving in the English capital after leading Olympique Lyon to back-to-back Ligue 1 titles in 2004 & 2005, respectively.
+Chelsea found Michael Essien at his peak, arriving in the English capital after leading Olympique Lyon to back-to-back Ligue 1 titles.
 In 2005, after paying a transfer fee of £24.8 million, he signed for the Blues, and the prized jewel of the Black Stars went on to win the Premier League twice, three FA Cups and the 2012 UEFA Champions League trophy.
-Essien also went on the play for European giants AC Milan and Real Madrid, but his time at Stamford Bridge was the most successful one.
-The African icon had achieved everything at the club level during his time at the Blues, though he was unlucky with the Ghana national football team.
+Essien also went on to play for European giants AC Milan and Real Madrid, but his time at Stamford Bridge was the most successful one.
+The African icon had achieved everything at the club level at Chelsea, though he was unlucky with the Ghana national football team.

 He came close to achieving his dream in the 2010 AFCON, only to see his hopes crushed by Egypt in the final.
 He was a no-nonsense defensive midfielder, nicknamed “The Bison” because of his tenacious style of play, powerful but well-timed tackles & exuding of tireless energy while being offensive and defensive.
 He is widely regarded as one of the best Chelsea midfielders of all time.
-Beyond the pitch, he worked with UNICEF in rural Ghana, helping to build schools and clinics, cementing him as a hero for the poor & underprivileged and as one of the best African players of all time.
+Beyond the pitch, he worked with UNICEF in rural Ghana, helping to build schools and clinics, cementing him as a hero for the poor & underprivileged.

 Club AppsGoals/AssistsInternational AppsGoals/AssistsIndividual HonoursMajor Trophies Won